carbon-language/carbon-lang/clang/docs/ControlFlowIntegrity.rst

 restriction can normally be enforced.
 However it may in some cases be necessary for a function to perform a forbidden cast to conform with an external API (e.g. the ``allocate`` member function of a standard library allocator).
-Such functions may be blacklisted using a :doc:`SanitizerSpecialCaseList`.
+Such functions may be :ref:`blacklisted <cfi-blacklist>`.

-For this scheme to work, all translation units containing the definition of a virtual member function (whether inline or not) must be compiled with ``-fsanitize=cfi-derived-cast`` or ``-fsanitize=cfi-unrelated-cast`` enabled and be statically linked into the program.
-Classes in the C++ standard library (under namespace ``std``) are exempted from checking, and therefore programs may be linked against a pre-built standard library, but this may change in the future.
+For this scheme to work, all translation units containing the definition of a virtual member function (whether inline or not), other than members of :ref:`blacklisted <cfi-blacklist>` types, must be compiled with ``-fsanitize=cfi-derived-cast`` or ``-fsanitize=cfi-unrelated-cast`` enabled and be statically linked into the program.

 Non-Virtual Member Function Call Checking
 -----------------------------------------